wtsi-npg/npg_seq_pipeline/data/config_files/README.md

 - queue - [small, default, lowload, ...] defining which queue the scheduler should use
 - reserve_irods_slots - the number of iRODS tokens required by the job

-Note the number of settings that are required to protect assets from being overloaded with requests. iRODS and NFS in particular are vulnerable to saturation that leads to complicated pipeline failures.
+Note the settings required to protect assets from being overloaded with requests. iRODS and NFS in particular are vulnerable to saturation that leads to complicated pipeline failures.